As I always say, investment success comes from process.

 Spend more time focusing on the process and the strategy rather than the end results.
 Remember, if randomness was not a factor, every decision we make as investors would be based solely on the outcome.
 And if that were the case, the process or strategy would be judged solely on the end result.

-But as we all know, randomness is ever present in investing … as it is in gambling.
-And although we are drawn to judge our and other’s investment decisions on outcomes, it is often dangerous to do so without some perspective on how they got there.
+But as we all know, randomness is ever-present in investing, as it is in gambling.
+And although we are drawn to judge our investment decisions and those of others on outcomes, it is often dangerous to do so without some perspective on how they got there.
 This type of behavioral trait leads to a herd mentality and failure as a long-term investor.

 Randomness can indeed teach us the wrong lessons.